wizzy-ai/wizzy-search-magento-2/README.md

 Wizzy Search & Autocomplete for Magento 2
 ==================

+---
+**Note:**
+We've branched Wizzy module to support **Magento Version >= 2.2.4 AND <= 2.2.10** with **PHP 7.0 / 7.1**

+We do not distribute this releases separately through packagist and urge you to clone the repo and install the module.

+Install module from this branch **only if** your server and magento version falls in above range.
+Otherwise our stable releases works well with latest Magento (>= M2.2.11) and PHP (>=7.2) versions.

+Please do not consider these versions as stable releases and consider upgrading your outdated Magento and PHP.

+---

 Wizzy is an enterprise grade AI-Powered eCommerce search engine.
 It's a NLP enabled search which understands the user's intent and helps them to discover your store's products rapidly.

 <img src="https://wizzy.ai/images/m2screenshot.png" />